4 Types Of Eagles in Florida (With Pictures)

 ---|---|

-Florida’s bald eagle nesting population | One of the largest in the lower 48 states |
+Florida’s bald eagle nesting population | The bald eagle is one of the largest eagles in the lower 48 states. |

 Bald Eagle removal from the endangered species list | 2007 |